George G. Gatley

-George Grant Gatley (September 10, 1868—January 8, 1931) was a career officer in the United States Army.
+George Grant Gatley (September 10, 1868 – January 8, 1931) was a career officer in the United States Army.
 He attained the rank of brigadier general, and his World War I commands included the 30th and 42nd Infantry Divisions.

 Early life

 George G. Gatley was born in Portland, Maine on September 10, 1868, a son of Richard K. Gatley and Sarah (Markham) Gatley.
 He attended the public schools of Portland, and graduated from the United States Military Academy in 1890.
 Ranked 25 of 54, he was commissioned in the Field Artillery.
+Several of Gatley's classmates also became general officers, including Colden Ruggles, Fred W. Sladen, Frank M. Caldwell, Clint C. Hearn, Daniel W. Ketcham, Edgar Jadwin, Francis Marshall, Harry H. Bandholtz, Henry D. Todd Jr., William C. Davis, William S. McNair, Herbert Deakyne, William J. Snow, and James J. Hornbrook.
 He served initially with the 5th Field Artillery, and later with the 2nd and 3rd Field Artillery.

 Start of career

 During the Spanish–American War, Gatley commanded Battery K, 5th Field Artillery; after completing mobilization and deployment training, his battery was at the Tampa, Florida port of embarkation awaiting transport to Cuba when the war ended.
 He was promoted to captain in 1901, and served in the Philippines during the Moro Rebellion as commander of the 17th Field Artillery Battery.

 Gatley served in Cuba from 1906 to 1913, first as part of the U.S. occupation force, and later as an artillery trainer and instructor for the Cuban Army; he was promoted to major in 1911.
 He was with the 13th Field Artillery on the Mexican border during the Pancho Villa Expedition; from 1915 to 1917 he was a member of the Army's Ordnance Board, which designed and tested new cannons, and made recommendations about which ones to procure.
-He was promoted to lieutenant colonel in 1916, and colonel in May, 1917.
+He was promoted to lieutenant colonel in 1916, and colonel in May, 1917, shortly after the American entry into World War I.